netropy/fpintro/ch3_1_formulas_and_functions.md

 An interesting use case of nullary functions is to _provide_ a computation that is to be executed at a later time.
 The constant function defines a computation (case 2\.), which is only evaluated when called (in case of a nullary function, with no arguments).
-Note that this use case is somewhat similar to the `quote` operator in Lisp-based languages from [excercise 2.0.5](ch2_expressions.md#205-write-expressions-without-evaluating-them-exercise-kfk-chapter-5-please-tell-me-whats-your-name).
+Note that this use case is somewhat similar to the `quote` operator in Lisp-like languages from [excercise 2.0.5](ch2_expressions.md#205-write-expressions-without-evaluating-them-exercise-kfk-chapter-5-please-tell-me-whats-your-name).
 Unlike `quote`, however, the ability to define, pass as argument, and later call functions (or [function objects](https://en.wikipedia.org/wiki/Function_object)) is supported by most programming languages.